microsoft/CCF/tests/hackathon/README.md

 You just need to import that into Kibana by clicking on Management -> Saved Objects -> Import.

 The dashboard should then be available in the Dashboard tab once some data has been loaded in ELK.

+## Dataset

+The dataset file that is used in the demo should be a csv file with the below headers:

+`origin,destination,amount,type`

+where origin and destination are the origin and destination accounts of the transaction, amount is the amount being transfered, type is the type of the transaction (e.g. cash, wire_transfer).
+The transaction will be randomly populated with a source and destination country among `["US", "GB", "FR", "GR", "AU", "BR", "ZA", "JP", "IN"]`, and it will also be given a timestamp.